-More difficult than catching lightening in a bottle (and twice as foolhardy) is to attempt to create intentional camp.
+More difficult than catching lightning in a bottle (and twice as foolhardy) is to attempt to create intentional camp.
 Camp is a cultural phenomenon easily identified but notoriously resistant to commodification.
-At its worst its like a comic who ruins the punchline by cracking up at his own joke.
-At it's best, its feels like something that comes from a place of gentle affection and nostalgia.
-The stylistic excesses of 8 Women are so funny because its so clear that the director is so fond of them.
+At its worst, it's like a comic who ruins the punchline by cracking up at his own joke.
+At its best, it feels like something that comes from a place of gentle affection and nostalgia.
+The stylistic excesses of 8 Women are so funny because it's so clear that the director is so fond of them.

 |Each of the actresses is given her own musical number.
 Here the exquisite Fanny Ardant channels Rita Hayworth|

 Old-style Hollywood films were peerless at using the hyper-reality of the cinema to emphasize real-life issues.
 All manner of otherwise objectionable material was made digestible if the leading lady was suffering in mink and her surroundings were plush.

 |The late, great Romy Schneider makes a surprise appearance as the 9th woman.|